StefanoFiumara/medieval-conquerors-godot/conquerors-docs/mechanics-ideas.md

 - Resources are gathered from villagers placed at specific gathering posts
 - After this step, players must wait until their next turn to gather more resources

-## Resource Bank
-- Players can only store a certain amount of resources
-- storage space is expanded when gathering posts are built (lumber camp, mill, etc.)
-- If a gathering post is destroyed, any resources exceeding the maximum available in the bank are lost

 ## Action Cards
 - Action cards can be played on units to perform a specific action
 - e.g. `Torch` action - unit does additional damage against buildings this turn